VazkiiMods/QuarkWeb/README.md

 **Editing Standards**
 * `image`s must be 400x400 .jpgs, located in the appropriate category under /img/features
+* Additional images other than the main feature ones should be included in subfolders (see /img/features/oddities/pipes)
+* Additional images are to be 500px width .jpgs
 * The content of `desc` must not cause the corresponding card to stop laying flush with the image box ([as such](https://puu.sh/IOXH6/dc278d90a6.png).
 If more space is needed, use `expand`

 **What to document?**